How to use the Material Separation Photoshop Plugin

 | 10 | Menu button | Clicking [About] from the menu displays the [About] dialog box, which allows you to check whether the current processing device is a GPU or CPU. |

-To create a cut out, you need to specify a selection area.
+To create a cut out, you must specify a selection.

-1. Select a layer and specify a selection area
+1. Select a layer and specify the selection

-Select the target layer you want to cut out, and use Photoshop’s selection tools to specify the selection area. • The following is an example of specifying a selection area to cut out a black hairpin from hair.
+Select the layer from which you want to cut out, and use Photoshop’s selection tool or other tools to specify the selection.

 |---|---|